gugeldot/image-to-pdf/README.md

 Once selected the folder where the files are the program will automatically detect valid files and enable merging and conversion capabilities respectively.

-It'll also regenarate config & log files (last one can be turned off) Vintage GUI look but simple, efficient and full of feedback.
+It'll also regenarate config & log files (last one can be turned off)

+Vintage GUI look but simple, efficient and full of feedback.

+Never move the exe out of the folder "ImgToPdfV7_GUI_Build", you can rename it and create a shortcut to the program but keep it inside.

+Thanks!

 ## New GUI Implemented!
 Conversion screen: